smartcontractkit/cre-gcp-prediction-market-demo/contracts/README.md

 You will populate the remaining `.env` variables in the following steps.

+**Note:** The CRE forwarder address is hardcoded in the deployment script as `0x15fC6ae953E024d975e77382eEeC56A9101f9F88` for Sepolia testnet.
+If deploying to a different network or using a different CRE setup, update this address in `script/1_DeploySimpleMarket.s.sol`.

 ### Script Execution

 #### 1. Deploy SimpleMarket

-Deploys a new instance of the SimpleMarket contract.
+Deploys a new instance of the SimpleMarket contract with the CRE forwarder address and payment token.

 ```bash
 #Load .env values